martinvonz/jj/docs/git-comparison.md

 * **There's a single, virtual root commit.** Like Mercurial, Jujutsu has a virtual commit (with a hash consisting of only zeros) called the "root commit" (called the "null revision" in Mercurial).
 This commit is a common ancestor of all commits.
-That removes the awkward state Git calls the "unborn branch" state (which is the state a newly initialized Git repo is in), and related command-line flags (e.g. `git rebase --root`, `git checkout --orphan`).
+That removes the awkward state Git calls the "unborn bookmark" state (which is the state a newly initialized Git repo is in), and related command-line flags (e.g. `git rebase --root`, `git checkout --orphan`).